 Georgetown University’s Innovation and Leadership in Government (ILG) seeks to equip public managers with analytical frameworks and tools to generate and implement innovative public policies, while providing them with leadership development opportunities, so that they may effectively promote new ideas and programs in their respective government entities.

 Public service leaders across Latin America and around the globe are facing unprecedented challenges.
 As citizens become more technically savvy and gain access to the internet, they are demanding better schools, safer streets and superior healthcare, with more equitable access for all.
 As a result, governments are forced to come up with new and creative ways of delivering these services, amidst longstanding cultures of unaccountability, inter-agency turf wars and deeply bureaucratic processes

 ILG aims to empower Latin American public manager to become transformative agents of positive change in the region by equipping them with the tools, knowledge,and connections to drive the digital transformation in their countries, and jointly support shared prosperity across the region.
 Every year, ILG brings together public policymakers from Latin American countries with at least five years of experience.
 Candidates participate in a three-week program at Georgetown University where they exchange ideas, best practices, and analyze some of the most pressing challenges facing the public sector throughout the region.

 ILG goes beyond a traditional academic program as it provides an innovative model to promote experiential learning.
 The curriculum combines academic courses that offer theoretical frameworks and knowledge along with practical applications and guest speakers from related fields for sharing real-world experiences.
 As a program that serves mid-career public leaders, it emphasizes peer-to-peer learning by sharing work experiences, lessons learned, and best practices.
-The ILG program is taught in English with simultaneous translation to Spanish.
+The ILG program is taught in Spanish and English with simultaneous translation to Spanish.

 ILG is organized by the Latin America Leadership Program with the generous support of Microsoft, in collaboration with Georgetown University's McCourt School of Public Policy and McDonough School of Business.